SSI Culminating Project Fund

 If appropriate submit a copy of the relevant university review board approval letter/memo at the time of the grant submission for projects involving human subjects, vertebrate animals, or recombinant DNA.

-Students applying for a SSI Graduate Scholars Grant Writing Program award are able to apply for other OSR funding.
+Students applying for an SSI Culminating Project Fund award are able to apply for other OSR funding.
 Students should not apply if they plan to graduate within 2 quarters of receiving the award.

 Submission Rules and Deadlines

-Applications for the SSI Graduate Scholars Thesis Grant will be competitively evaluated by the OSR Awards Committee.
+Applications will be competitively evaluated by the OSR Awards Committee.
 Proposals will be evaluated according to the criteria included in the application guidelines.
 The committee may require budget revisions and/or reductions and other revisions before a grant recommendation is made.
 The number of grants awarded depends on budgets and the funds available to the OSR each year.

-Applications must be completed and uploaded online only.
+Applications must be completed online only.
 A confirmation page will be displayed after the proposal is submitted.

 If you have any questions about the eligibility requirements or submission process, please contact Danielle White at firstname.lastname@example.org.